Max Graf: Personal life

+Writings

-Graf's book Composer and Critic is noted for its amicable style with M. A. Schubart of The New York Times stating: "Dr. Graf has written a charming, comprehensive, intelligent treatise on music criticism, drawing generously on his own large supply of knowledge and experience ...
+Graf's book Composer and Critic is noted for its amicable style, with M. A. Schubart of The New York Times stating: "Dr. Graf has written a charming, comprehensive, intelligent treatise on music criticism, drawing generously on his own large supply of knowledge and experience ...
 The only major issue which I cannot reach agreement with Dr. Graf is his manner.
 He is much too polite.
 No subject in the world deserves more rudeness than music criticism."
-Countering this impression, Graf published a deeply critical review of a Metropolitan Opera production produced by his son in 1946.
+Countering this impression, Graf published a sharply critical article on the Metropolitan Opera in 1946, where his son worked as an operatic director.

-In the introduction to Composer and Critic, Graf details his original interest in music criticism as having stemmed from attending the lectures of Anton Bruckner in Vienna.

-Graf is also notable for his role in the history of psychoanalysis as the father of Little Hans, whose treatment was described by Sigmund Freud.
-His first wife and Little Hans' mother, Olga Hönig, was one of Freud's patients.

-Graf was Jewish and fled Vienna for the United States in 1938, where he taught at the New School for Social Research in New York City until 1947, when he returned to Vienna.
-He died there in 1958.